headerbanner-icecream.jpg

 2000 BCE, China – Milk Ice and Fruit Ices1

 Over 4,000 years ago, farmers in China began milking their farm animals.
-Milk was therefore a rare resource, and quickly became a highly prized commodity among the Chinese nobility.
+Milk was a rare resource, and quickly became a highly prized commodity among the Chinese nobility.
 Their favourite method of consumption was a soft paste of overcooked rice, spices and milk – not so far from a modern-day rice pudding.

 But while a bowl of hot rice pudding is wonderful on a cold winter’s day, it doesn’t quite hit the spot in the height of summer.
-So nobles began importing snow from the mountains during the summer, and packing this soft rice-milk paste with snow to freeze it.
-The resulting ‘milk ice’ was a refreshing summer treat, and due to the difficulty of transporting snow across China during the summer it was also seen as a symbol of great wealth.
+So nobles began importing snow from the mountains during the summer and packing this soft rice-milk paste with snow to freeze it.
+The resulting ‘milk ice’ was a refreshing summer treat, and due to the difficulty of transporting snow across China during the summer, it was also seen as a symbol of great wealth.

 As milk ice became more and more popular, the Chinese experimented with adding fruit juice and fruit pulp to snow instead to create ‘fruit ices’ – otherwise known as the world’s first snow cones.
-As the popularity of these refreshing summer treats grew, and methods of preserving and transporting snow improved, they slowly became available to the public.
-Soon enough, pushcarts selling milk ice and fruit ices were commonplace on the streets of Peking in summer – giving us the world’s first ‘ice cream’ vendors.
+As the popularity of these refreshing summer treats grew and methods of preserving and transporting snow improved, they slowly became available to the public.
+Soon enough, pushcarts selling milk ice and fruit ice were commonplace on the streets of Peking in summer – giving us the world’s first ‘ice cream’ vendors.

 1300s, Italy - The first modern ice cream2

 The ancient Chinese planted the first seeds of modern-day ice cream, but it was the Italians who nurtured it into what we know today.
 It took more than 3,000 years for Chinese milk ice to reach Italian shores, and once it did, Italian nobles kept the recipe for milk ice a closely guarded secret.
-Winter snow was hoarded in vast underground caverns ready for summer – turning ice cream back into a treat reserved for only the wealthiest of citizens.
+Winter snow was hoarded in vast underground caverns ready for summer – turning ice cream back into a treat reserved for only the wealthiest citizens.

 Ice cream was considered so exclusive during this time that it was used to show off Italian sophistication at the wedding of the Venetian Catherine de’Medici to Henry II, the future king of France.
 Italian chefs created a different flavour fruit ice for each day of the celebrations, with new and exciting flavours like lemon, lime, orange, cherry and wild strawberry hitting people’s taste buds for the first time.